brownnyi/brownnyi/README.md

 ## Brownnyi is (Charlie) Brown + Yi (Seung Woo)👋
 I'm Korean 🇰🇷

-I want to be a Data Scientist
+I want to be a Data Analyst!

 ## 🌏Contact🌏
 <a href="https://brownnyi.tistory.com">